pieroproietti/penguins-eggs/sourceforge/files/iso/manjaro/README.md

 [![deb](https://img.shields.io/badge/deb-packages-orange)](https://sourceforge.net/projects/penguins-eggs/files/packages-deb)
 [![iso](https://img.shields.io/badge/iso-images-orange)](https://sourceforge.net/projects/penguins-eggs/files/iso)

-# Debian remastered ISOs
+# Penguin's eggs remastered ISOs

-All ISOs are based on Debian buster, Debian bullseye

 # user/password
 * ```live/evolution```
 * ```root/evolution```

+All ISOs include eggs, you can udate it with: ```sudo eggs update```.

-# Debian bullseye
+# Manjaro Linux

-* **naked** - just the juice, without GUI.
-You can start here to build your revolution!
-* **xfce** - it's not naked, but just dressed with xfce4 and firefox.
-* **mate** - it's not naked, but just dressed with mate and firefox.
-* **gnome** - it's not naked, but just dressed with gnome and firefox.
-* **kde** - it's not naked, but just dressed with kde and conquetor.
-* **waydroid** - it's not naked, but just dressed with kde and waydroid.
+[Manjaro](https://manjaro.org/) is a professionally made operating system that is a suitable replacement for Windows or MacOS.
+Multiple Desktop Environments are available through our Official and Community editions.

+* **egg-of-manjarolinux-qonos-xfce** - remastered version from manjaro-xfce-21.2.1-220103-linux515.iso

 ## More informations:

 * Repository: [penguins-eggs](https://github.com/pieroproietti/penguins-eggs)
 * Blog: [penguins-eggs](https://penguins-eggs.net)

-* You can find more informations on this Linux distro at: [Debian](https://debian.org/).
+* You can find more informations on this Linux distro at: [manjaro](https://manjaro.org/).

-# Disclaim
+Disclaim

-__Please note what this project is in no way connected to the original distro in any official way, it’s just my personal experiment.__
+__Please note what this project is in no way connected to Linux Mint in any official way, it’s just my personal experiment.__